 |Leica S Typ 006« »||Y||-||-||-||-||mini||2.0||-||-||-||Leica S Typ 006|

 |Leica S2« »||Y||-||-||-||-||mini||2.0||-||-||-||Leica S2|

 It is notable that the S Typ 007 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A5 lacks such a headphone port.

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-A5 and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the X-A5 followed on from the Fujifilm X-A3.
+The S Typ 007 is a recent model that features in the current product line-up of Leica.
+In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Leica S Typ 007 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.